-I have had some fun with a few over the top ideas for those who cannot control their spending (i.e. their internal shock collars seem to have gone off-line).
-I have thought about services that banks might offer that would be worth their exorbitant monthly service charges.
+I have had some fun with a few over-the-top ideas for those who are chronic over spenders (i.e. their internal shock collars seem to have gone off-line).
+I have thought about services that banks might offer worth their exorbitant monthly service charges.

 What is needed is a system that:

 - Sends spending alerts to your smart phone when you make a purchase.
 Sends your spouse an alert of what you have spent and an itemized bill of what you bought.
 Most credit cards will do this now.

 - Updates are sent to your PC or Cell phone warning you when you are close to over-spending on a specific budget category.
 Useful to know if you have overspent on clothing this month.